-- Turn off the turn signal and begin looking ahead to anticipate problems or upcoming lane changes. - Do not completely stop in the entrance area unless absolutely necessary.
+- In the merge area, enter the flow of traffic, checking mirrors and blind spots. - Turn off the turn signal and begin looking ahead to anticipate problems or upcoming lane changes. - Do not completely stop in the entrance area unless absolutely necessary.